openshift/cluster-network-operator/README.md

   - 172.30.0.0/16
 ```

-Alternatively, ovn-kubernetes can be configured by setting `networkType: OVNKubernetes`.
+Alternatively, ovn-kubernetes is configured when `networkType: OVNKubernetes`.

-*Corresponding Operator Config*
+*Corresponding Operator Config* `manifests/cluster-network-03-config.yml`

-This configuration is the auto-generated translation of the above Cluster configuration.
+This config file starts as a copy of `manifests/cluster-network-02-config.yml`.
+You can add to the file but you can't change lines in the file.

 ```yaml
 apiVersion: operator.openshift.io/v1
 kind: Network